Matthev00/JB-RAG/README.md

 - Ability to search through a repository after preparing the knowledge base.
 - Reproducibility of experiments.
 - Option to change the embedding model by modifying the `EMBEDDING_MODEL` variable in the `src/config.py` file.
-- ption to change the repository to be searched by updating the `REPO_URL` variable in the `src/config.py` file.
+- Option to change the repository to be searched by updating the `REPO_URL` variable in the `src/config.py` file.
 After making this change, you need to run `make prepare_kb again`.

 ---